 The Delmarva German Shepherd Dog Club

-Many folks have sports outlets or clubs that reflect their needs and interests.
-These can be baseball or soccer teams, horseback riding associations, hunting or fishing clubs, and the many local hobby groups.
-For the working dog owner and specifically the German Shepherd folks, there isn't much out there.
-When doing any website search, you'll find this to be true.
+Many folks have outlets or clubs that reflect their interests.
+These can be baseball, football, or soccer teams, horseback riding groups, hunting or fishing clubs, or one of the many motorcycle clubs.
+For the working dog owner and specifically German Shepherd folks, there isn't much out there that allows you to tap into the genetics of your pet.